ZodaciOS/Acrypt/README.md

 This tweak will remain at the lowest possible price point I can find: $0.99 USD.
 I will not raise or lower the prices.

+**Is this compatiable with checkl0ck?**

+Checkl0ck will not be compatiable as this tweak uses real biometric entitlements instead of fake SEP.